Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Colors 24-Bits And Binary Conversion.

-This week, we will work with a Form-based Utility that is more useful to you at the design time of a new Project.
-You can create your own 24-bit custom colors visually and save up to 15 colors in a Color Palette in the Form.
-You can pick any of these colors and apply them to the Form background or on other Control's Foreground, Background, or Border Color Properties at design time.
+This week, we will build a Form-based utility that will be especially useful during the design phase of a new project.
+With this tool, you can visually create your own 24-bit custom colors and save up to 15 colors in a color palette within the form.
+Any of these saved colors can then be applied to the form background, or to the foreground, background, or border color properties of other controls at design time.

-An image of the Employees Form in Design View with the Form's Header Section Property Sheet along with the Color Palette Form is given below for reference:
+For reference, an image of the Employees Form in Design View is shown below, displaying the form’s Header Section Property Sheet alongside the Color Palette Form.

 The Color Palette Usage

-New custom color is created on the color palette Form (see the big rectangle) and applied in the Employees Form Header Section Background, by setting the color value in the Back Color Property.
+A new custom color is created on the Color Palette Form (see the large rectangle) and then applied to the Employees Form Header Section background by setting its value in the Back Color property.

 A Test Run.